DrLex0/FFCP-GCodeSnippets/README.md

 The workflow depends on your operating system and how you want to run the script.

-1. **You are running Linux or Mac OS X:** copy both `make_fcp_x3g` files (`.pl` and `.txt`) to a directory whose location will never change.
+1. **You are running Linux or MacOS:** copy both `make_fcp_x3g` files (`.pl` and `.txt`) to a directory whose location will never change.
 A suitable location would be a ‘bin’ folder in your home directory where you might also store other personal executable files.<br>
 Open `make_fcp_x3g.txt` in a text editor and modify it according to its instructions.
 When done, ensure the `make_fcp_x3g.pl` file is executable (`chmod a+x make_fcp_x3g.pl`) and remember the **full absolute path** to where you placed it.
 This will be referred to as `PATH` below.
 (An easy way to obtain the absolute path in Mac OS and many recent Linux UIs, is to drag the file into a terminal window.)\
    Try running the script in a terminal with `-c` argument to see whether you configured it correctly.
 In Linux, you may need to install the `File::Which` Perl module (Debian or Ubuntu package `libfile-which-perl`).\
    You can now move to *step 2.*